Jewish education: Youth groups

-Studies created in 2024 estimate a population of 650,000 Jewish middle and high school students.
-Most of these attend Jewish youth groups or participate in activities funded by Jewish youth organizations Jewish youth organizations.
-Many of these are Zionist youth movements.
-The various organizations differ in political ideology, religious affiliation, and leadership structure, although they all tend to be characterized by a focus on youth leadership.
+Studies created in 2024 estimate there are approximately 650,000 Jewish middle and high school students.
+Many of these students participated in Jewish youth groups or in activities funded by Jewish youth organizations Jewish youth organizations.
+These groups vary by religious affiliation and structure but heavily focus on youth leadership and community involvement.
+With these youth movements playing a major role in cultural development and early Zionist activities are Zionist youth movements.
+The various organizations differ in political ideology, religious affiliation, and leadership structure, although they all tend to be characterized by a focus on youth leadership and community involvement.

-The Conservative movement has USY - United Synagogue Youth.
-The Modern Orthodox movement has NCSY - formerly National Conference of Synagogue Youth.
+The Conservative movement has United Synagogue Youth (USY).
+The Modern Orthodox movement has National Conference of Synagogue Youth (NCSY).
 BBYO is a non-denominational group, though most Jews associate it with the Reform movement.
-The North American Federation of Temple Youth, known as NFTY, is the organized youth movement of Reform Judaism in North America.
+The North American Federation of Temple Youth (NFTY) is the organized youth movement of Reform Judaism in North America.
 Funded and supported by the Union for Reform Judaism, NFTY exists to supplement and support Reform youth groups at the synagogue level.
 About 750 local youth groups affiliate themselves with the organization, comprising over 8,500 youth members.

 Summer camps

-Jewish summer camps are a tool for creating ties with a particular denomination of Judaism and/or orientation to Israel.
-Camps are sponsored by the Orthodox, Conservative, Reconstructionist, and Reform movement, by Jewish community centers, and by Zionist movements such as Young Judaea, Betar, Habonim Dror, Hashomer Hatzair and B'nei Akiva.
-Over 70,000 campers participate in over 150 non-profit Jewish summer camps, especially in the United States.
-In addition, the Foundation for Jewish Camp estimates that these camps are staffed by over 8,500 Jewish college-aged counselors.
-American-style Jewish summer camps can also be found in other countries, such as Camp Kimama in Israel.
-Outside the United States, similar camps are generally organized by various philanthropic organizations and local Jewish youth movements.
+Jewish summer camps are significant in creating ties with a particular denomination of Judaism and/or orientation to Israel.
+They can be sponsored by movements such as Orthodox, Conservative, Reconstructionist, and Reform Judaism; by Jewish community centers; and by Zionist movements such as Young Judaea, Betar, Habonim Dror, Hashomer Hatzair and B'nei Akiva.
+In the United States there are over 70,000 campers who participate in over 150 non-profit Jewish summer camps yearly that are supported by 8,500 counselors.
+These camp models can be found in other countries including Israel that remain in operation to support cultural and educational development.

-The Camp Ramah network, affiliated with Conservative Judaism runs camps in North America where youngsters experience traditional Shabbat observance, study Hebrew and observe the laws of kashrut.
+The Camp Ramah network, affiliated with Conservative Judaism, runs camps in North America where youngsters experience traditional Shabbat observance, study Hebrew and observe the laws of kashrut.

 The Union for Reform Judaism runs the largest Jewish camping system in the world, the URJ Camp & Israel Programs.
 They operate 13 summer camps across North America, including a sports specialty camp, teen leadership institute and programs for youth with special needs, as well as a number of Israel travel programs.
 Participants in these programs observe Shabbat, engage in programming about Jewish values and history, and partake in typical summer camp activities including athletics, creative arts and color war.